automat-berlin/node-red-contrib-sipgate/README.md

 First clone this repository.
 Optionally switch to the desired branch.

-Next, go to the Node-RED directory, typically `~/.node-red` and install there the cloned package.
+Next, go to the Node-RED install directory, typically `~/.node-red` and install there the cloned package.
 ```
 cd ~/.node-red/
 npm install <path-to-cloned-repository>